medikoo/npm-cross-link/README.md

 User configuraiton is mandatory and is expected to be placed at `~/.dev-package` path.

-It's expected to be a typical Node.js module, that exposes (asynchrounus resolution is supported) a configuration object with following properties:
+It's expected to be a typical Node.js module, that exposes (asynchronously if needed) a configuration object with following properties:

 #### `packagesPath`